B1nus/wezy/README.md

 # Comptime
 Force any expression to be evaluated at compile time using `comptime`.
 This functionality is borrowed from [zig](https://zig.guide/language-basics/comptime).
 # Switch
-Switch statements are a way to separate a value into different cases which are handled separately. cb will make sure that all possible cases are covered.
+Switch statements are a way to separate a value into different cases which are handled separately. crust will make sure that all possible cases are covered.
 For example, switching on an `i8` might look like this
 ```
 i8 c = 'H'
 switch c